 If you’ve ever been to New Orleans, you’ve likely noticed that arguably every restaurant proudly features Gumbo on its menu.
-The southern stew epitomizes the state as a cultural melting pot by combining a French roux with German sausage, Spanish seafood and peppers, and okra, which is called “ki ngombo” in the Niger-Congo language and thought to be the source of the dish’s name.
+The southern stew epitomizes the state as a cultural melting pot by combining a French roux with German sausage and/or shellfish, peppers, and okra, which is called “ki ngombo” in the Niger-Congo language and thought to be the source of the dish’s name.

 Cold Lobster Roll

 Just as Connecticut braves the cold, snowy winters with a warm lobster roll, Maine is notably known for its cold lobster rolls.
 The difference: Unlike CT’s steamy chunks, Maine lobster is chilled and tossed with mayo and celery or scallions into a seafood salad that’s then piled over a special bun called the “New England.”

 You really can’t go wrong with a fresh-baked crab cake dipped in tangy tartar sauce.
 And Maryland does it best by baking its cakes with blue crabs straight from the Chesapeake Bay.